Rise and Fall of the Maurya Empire

 Decline and Fall of the Mauryan Empire

 Right after the end of Ashoka’s rule in 232 BCE, not much details came about his successors.
 The decline of the empire remained a mystery.
 However, by 184 BCE, the Empire descended into internal strife.
 Ambitious general Pushyamitra Shunga rebelled against his Mauryan liege and killed the last Mauryan Emperor Brihadnatha.
-The death of Brihadnatha put an end to the Mauryan Dynasty.
+The death of Brihadnatha spelled the end to the Mauryan Dynasty.

 See also: